Downloading plug-ins for iOS Garageband is really quite simple, in fact, it might even be easier than downloading plug-ins for Garageband Mac OS.

 Downloading the plug-ins from the App Store is very convenient.

 However, this is kind of a double-edged sword because while it’s fairly easy to do it, the caveat is that you now have another Application on your phone’s interface, and if you’re anything like me you already have a lot of applications and it can be quite a mess.

-To combat this, I recommend making different folders on your iPhone, that way you can house all of your Audio Effects Units in one folder, that way everything is nice, neat, and organized.
+To combat this, I recommend making different folders on your iPhone (I recommend this particular model from Amazon if you’re in the market for a new device), that way you can house all of your Audio Effects Units in one folder, that way everything is nice, neat, and organized.